-40 Program units are the fundamental components of a Fortran program.
-A program unit may be a main program, an external subprogram, a module, or a block data program unit.
+Program units are the fundamental components of a Fortran program.
+A program unit may be a main program, an external subprogram, a module, a submodule, or a block data program unit.
 A subprogram may be a function subprogram or a subroutine subprogram.
 A module contains definitions that are to be made accessible to other program units.
+A submodule is a extension of a module; it may contain the definitions of procedures declared in a module or another submodule.
+A block data program unit
-A block data program unit is used to specify initial values for data objects in named common blocks.
-Each type of program unit is described in Section 11 or 12.
-An external subprogram is a subprogram that is not in a main program, a module, or another subprogram.
-An internal subprogram is a subprogram that is in a main program or another subprogram.
-A module subprogram is a subprogram that is in a module but is not an internal subprogram.

-49 A program unit consists of a set of nonoverlapping scoping units.
-A scoping unit is

-- 1 (1) A program unit or subprogram, excluding any scoping units in it, - (2) A derived-type definition (4.5.1), or - (3) An interface body, excluding any scoping units in it. - 4 A scoping unit that immediately surrounds another scoping unit is called the host scoping unit (often - 5 abbreviated to host).
+- is used to specify initial values for data objects in named common blocks.
+Each type of program unit - 2 is described in Section 11 or 12.
+An external subprogram is a subprogram that is not in a main - 3 program, a module, a submodule, or another subprogram.
+An internal subprogram is a subprogram - 4 that is in a main program or another subprogram.
+A module subprogram is a subprogram that is in - 5 a module or submodule but is not an internal subprogram. - 6 A program unit consists of a set of nonoverlapping scoping units.
+A scoping unit is - 7 (1) A program unit or subprogram, excluding any scoping units in it, - 8 (2) A derived-type definition (4.5.1), or - (3) An interface body, excluding any scoping units in it. - 10 A scoping unit that immediately surrounds another scoping unit is called the host scoping unit (often - 11 abbreviated to host).

-6 2.2.1 Program
+12 2.2.1 Program

-- 7 A program consists of exactly one main program, any number (including zero) of other kinds of program - 8 units, and any number (including zero) of external procedures and other entities defined by means other - 9 than Fortran.
+- 13 A program consists of exactly one main program, any number (including zero) of other kinds of program - 14 units, and any number (including zero) of external procedures and other entities defined by means other - 15 than Fortran.